TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 Let us first consider the six steps of the algorithm.

 Step 1.
-Is a piece of cake.
+Offers no difficulties.

 Step 2.
 Here we must check that the eigenvalues of the matrix $A^TA$ are *nonnegative*.
 This is exactly the content of  {prf:ref}`Prop:SVD:propertiesATA` {itemref}`Item:Prop:SVD:propertiesATA:nonzeroeigvals`